Steve Wright (American football, born 1959): Personal life

-Wright founded Cloudburst, a company that was the first to provide NFL sideline mist cooling.
-Cloudburst was contracted to cool the 1996 Atlanta Summer Olympics.
-Steve's other mist cooling company Mist & Cool, was in over 1,500 Home Depots, Lowes, Costco and Targets.
-He sold the business in 2000.
-Today, Wright is married and lives in Malibu, California.

 In August, 2010, Wright appeared as a contestant on the 22nd season of the American competitive reality television series Survivor.
 On Day 30, he was the 13th person voted out of the main game and was sent to Redemption Island.
 He was eliminated on Day 31.
+He's best remembered for his disagreements with Phillip Sheppard, where Phillip claimed their rivalry was racially motivated which he retracted and apologized for on the Final Reunion show.